 In some rare cases where the cracks are deemed to be severe, major reconstruction and some rebuild may need to take place.
 You may need to hire a structural engineer to ensure the work completely remedies the issue.

-Will I be covered by my home insurance policy?
+Will my home insurance policy cover me?

 It’s impossible to say as the kind and type of coverage varies between insurers and policies.
 So it’s critical to check any terms and conditions before accepting a policy.